x

 Murray Canyon is 5.95 miles South of the high point of the PCT on Tyron Peak

-Between Ebbetts and Tryon Peak you don't have great spots to camp.
-Noble Lake is nice but has the problems described below.
-Between Tyron Peak and Murray Canyon you have lots of nice spots to camp in.
+Between Ebbetts Pass and Tryon Peak we don't have great spots to camp.
+Noble Lake is nice but has the water problems described below.
+Between Tyron Peak and Murray Canyon we have lots of nice spots to camp in.

 comments